yunhaixiang/yunhaimath/research.md

 - Enumerative geometry over arbitrary ground fields
 - Galois representations, lisse sheaves, and ramification theory

 I would also love to learn more about mathematical logic and representation theory.
-At heart, I am an algebraist, and I enjoy algebraic mathematics of all flavors.
+At heart, I am an algebraist, and I enjoy all kinds of mathematics of an algebraic or "conceptual" flavor.

 ### Publications
 - **This is the title of your paper** \\